Omario-afk/mailminder-tracker/README.md

 # Welcome to my project
+## Mail Management Features
+This desktop application is designed to help you efficiently manage your physical mail.
+Built with Electron, it provides a seamless desktop experience for tracking, organizing, and processing your postal correspondence.
+Key Features:

+Mail Tracking: Log incoming and outgoing mail with dates, senders/recipients, and importance levels Smart Organization: Categorize mail by type (bills, personal, business, etc.) with customizable tags Reminder System: Set follow-up reminders for bills, responses needed, or pending mail Document Scanning: Digitize important mail items with the integrated scanner interface Search Functionality: Quickly locate mail items by sender, date, or content Action Center: Track pending actions for each mail item (pay, respond, file, etc.)
+Archive System: Maintain digital records of processed mail for future reference
 ## Project Status
 This project is still in development.
 Features and functionality may change as I continue working on it.
 ## How can I edit this code?